Student Support Services

 ParishLab is a resource for students to explore their learning styles, develop their strengths and practice study skills through application and exploration.
 This class is available for 3rd-12th grade.
 It is best described via skill levels as opposed to classification by grade or age.
 Students move with a natural fluidity through the levels as they gain, and sometimes lose and re-gain, the necessary tools to forge the foundation for their academic success.
 The essential goals of ParishLab, at all levels, include enhancement of study skills, self-advocacy and organizational focus.
 Parents may log in to myParish parent portal and find detailed information about ParishLab and the fee schedule under Parent Resources.

 At Parish, we appreciate that students learn differently and at times may require an additional academic resource to help with the process.
 ParishLink can assist families by connecting parents and students to qualified, fully screened academic coaches.
-The Director of ParishLink works together with each student, his or her family, the academic coach and the Parish faculty to ensure that a communication link exists to fully support student progress and success.
+The ParishLink team works together with each student, his or her family, the academic coach and the Parish faculty to ensure that a communication link exists to fully support student progress and success.

 If you are interested in whether or not your child is eligible to receive tutoring on campus through ParishLink, your division’s Learning Specialist and the Director of ParishLink will guide you through the available options and process.

 The purpose of the academic assistance program at Parish is to ensure that each individual student’s learning needs are addressed to help meet the unique and vigorous challenges of the Parish curriculum with success and a sense of competence.
 Academic assistance is available to any student who is having academic difficulty at Parish, with a particular focus on identifying and serving students with learning differences.